-Messier 11 (Wild Duck Cluster) HOME INDEX BACK NEXT
+Messier 11, the Wild Duck Cluster HOME INDEX BACK NEXT

 This is one of the richest open clusters in the sky.
 An early astronomer, Smyth, likened its appearance to a flock of wild ducks in flight.
 Through binoculars or a small telescope, it does have a wedge-shaped appearance, but with larger telescopes (and in this photograph) the center of the cluster gets filled with dimmer stars and the wedge is not very obvious anymore.
-Messier 11 is located on the edge of the Scutum Star Cloud, a very dense section of the Milky Way, and the density of the background stars can be seen in this photo.
+Messier 11 is located on the edge of the Scutum Star Cloud, a very dense section of the Milky Way, and a wide-field view of M11 and its surroundings gives a good idea of the star density.

 Magnitude 5.8